ajuggler/cdpp-notes/01-notes.md

 !!!

 !!!
-You need to export this environment variable whenever you start a shell in which you intend to run the script `start0node-testnet.sh` defined in the next subsection.
+You need to export this environment variable whenever you start a shell in which you intend to run the script `start-node-testnet.sh` defined in the next subsection.
 !!!